Life As a Mechatronics Engineer

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Is There Job Demand for Mechatronics Engineers?

-There were about 132,500 jobs for Mechatronics Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 132,500 jobs in the United States for Mechatronics Engineer.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Mechatronics Engineer by 2026.
-The BLS estimates 9,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 The states with the most job growth for Mechatronics Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

 How Much Does a Mechatronics Engineer Make?

 Mechatronics Engineers make between $50,750 and $155,650 a year.

 Mechatronics Engineers who work in District of Columbia, Maryland, or Virginia, make the highest salaries.